ichyo/aws-sam-rust-hello-world/README.md

 # aws-sam-rust-hello-world

-This is a minimum example to set up a Rust webapp application with ASW lambda and AWS SAM.
+This is a minimum example to set up a Rust project with ASW lambda and AWS SAM.

-This application exposes a single endpoint at root level that simply returns "Hello World!".
+This exposes a single endpoint at root level that simply returns "Hello World!".

 ## Local development